sharathkumargr7/aha-api/README.md

 # Aha API

-Spring Boot application that processes Excel files containing music data and stores it in a PostgreSQL database.
+Spring Boot application that processes music data and stores it in a PostgreSQL database.

 ## Prerequisites

 - Java 17
 - PostgreSQL
 - Gradle

 ## Tech Stack